taxprofiler/taxpasta/docs/tutorials/getting-started.md

 mOTUs.
 We can download test data from the taxpasta repository using, for example, `curl` (OSX, Linux) or `wget` (generally Linux Only).

+!!! info

+    The following test data are from [ancient DNA samples](https://doi.org/10.1016/j.cub.2021.09.031) against standard databases, thus have a high unclassified rate due to uncharacterised environmental contamination and extinct species.

 === "curl"

 --8<--